paperclip-ui/legacy-paperclip/README.md

 </Button>
 ```

-☝🏻not much else to this.
+☝🏻 Not much else to this.
 Here's how you use it in React:

 ```typescript
 import {Button} from "./button.pc";